bellepmshen/time_series_real_time_forecast/README.md

 ## instructions to get the forecast on the next minute:

-1. Download the 2 files, time_series.py and forecast_uni.ipynb and run them in the same directory
+1. Download the 2 files, time_series.py and forecast_uni.ipynb and run them in the same directory.
 2. Changing ticker symbol:

     Inside forecast_uni.ipynb, change the argument in the "get_data()" function.